petered/public-release/README.md

 ```
 (Obviously replace "petered" with your own GitHub user name, and changing the other fields as appropriate for your project).

-The code will ask for your github password in order to create a new repository.
+When run, this code will ask for your github password in order to create a new repository.
+It fills your new repository with the release code (`spiking_experiments.dynamic_networks.figures`) and all modules on which it depends.
+It also creates setup code (`setup.sh`, `setup.py`, etc), which lets people easily install all dependencies required to make this repo run.

 If all is successful, you will get the message:

 ![](https://github.com/petered/data/blob/master/images/Screen%20Shot%202017-06-15%20at%204.33.07%20PM.png)